API and Plugin Development

 If you're just getting started, InterroBot provides a technical API sandbox in-app.
 You can get there from the Options page by navigating to the "Crawler Data API."

 The sandbox is the best place to suss out plugin capabilities and data access.
-The sandbox provides a programmable web crawler interface where you can experiment with different queries and see real-time results.
-Its list represents the complete data API, and the canonical API definition.
+The sandbox provides a programmable web crawler interface where you can experiment with different queries and see live results.

 The box above the JSON response is the query you can use to generate the a predictable result from the form arguments, or as a quick-start from which to build your own queries.